jianminchen/ProjectManagement/hoverover update/ReadMe.md

 First day at work, August 26, I noticed that SQL server management studio stopped functioning.
 I could not update the database table content manually, and then I calmed down to look into issues, and then I checked the event log, and then found out disk space of C drive is almost empty.
 I spent the time to handle the issue, and I was so glad to learn that I came back vacation on time.

+August 20, 2019<br>

+CSS box model <br>

+This is a really fun project for me to warm up CSS, html and JavaScript and Jquery.
+I like to put the title in front of first item, and I need to push to left position.
+A few problems came out.

+First, I set left: -100px;, but the text was cut off.
+So I know that there is something next to my current box.
+What I did is to turn overflow: hidden from hidden to visible.
+But I could not do that, since my page next button stops working.
+I have to set CSS style on when mouse hover over, and off when mouse hover off.

+Next, I found another interesting problem.
+There is width for my text.
+I found out that I need to work on width:100%, which should be increased to over 150%.

+I also notice that CSS box model is so interesting to work with.
+I do not invest time last two years to enhance my knowledge.
+It is so much fun to look into CSS tricks, and then foundation of CSS model is so user-friendly.